NeCTAR-RC/nectar-training/package09/sections/cleanup.markdown

 #### Using *dd*

-Using the *dd* unix command line utility, wiping your disk is easy.
+Using the *dd* Unix command line utility, wiping your disk is easy.
 Say your *device location* is your volume */dev/vdc*, or your secondary ephemeral storage */dev/vdb*, you can securely erase it with the *dd* command (we already encountered *dd* in the last section):

 ```sudo dd if=/dev/urandom of=<device file> bs=4K```